ReDI-School/intermediate-java/lesson5/index.md

 new MyClass().myMethod(...);
 ```

-Here, `new MyClass()` is an instance of the class `MyClass`.
-You will learn more about this and Object Oriented
-Programming later in the course.
+Here, `new MyClass()` is a new instance of the class `MyClass`.
+You will learn more about this and Object Oriented Programming later in the course.

 OR in the following way